broadwell/ReuseMapper/README.md

                  time.
 Default behavior is not to download the texts.
 ```

+ReuseMapper.py also generates a summary of "commonly used phrases" in the output file itext_phrases.txt.

 ## MergeMatrices.py

 This script can be used to merge two matrix files, for example itext_sim.txt produced by ReuseHeatmapper.py and a dist_sim.txt output file from [TextHeatmapper](https://github.com/UCLALibLab/text-heatmapper), for example, provided they have the same dimensions.
-It produces a merged matrix file, imerged_sim.txt that can be used with the Plotly.js viewer (see for example Screenshot 3), provided the link is changed from itext_sim.txt to imerged_sim.txt in the source code of itextmap.html.
+It produces a merged matrix file, imerged_sim.txt that can be used with the Plotly.js viewer (see for example Screenshot 3), provided the link in the source code of itextmap.js is changed from "itext_sim.txt" to "imerged_sim.txt".

 ## Screenshots